xaviachristi/earthquake-monitor/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: Idea
+name: Improvement
-about: Template for creating an idea.
+about: Template for creating an improvement.
-title: "[IDEA] <idea-name>"
+title: "[IMPROVEMENT] <idea-name>"
 labels: ''
 assignees: ''